EcoCielTech/CielCoins-Solidity/README.md

 ### Deflationary Mechanism

 CielCoins (CCN) feature a deflationary mechanism designed to reduce the token supply over time.
 With each transaction, a portion of the tokens is burned, effectively decreasing the total supply.
 This deflationary pressure encourages holders to hold onto their tokens rather than sell them, thereby increasing scarcity and potentially driving up the value of CCN over time.

+## Caution: This is just a test repository for cotracts and have been not yet been implemented fully and connected with main system.
+This is just for illustration purposes although we have deployed the contract